-Don Haider-Markel is chairing the department and published several co-authored articles on LGBT politics, gun politics (https://gunpolitics.blog/ ), and the politics of attributions (https://kups.ku.edu/working-group-attributions-and-politics).
-He has two book projects underway, with one on the rise of transgender rights, appearing in early 2018; follow on twitter @dhmarkel
+Don Haider-Markel is chairing the department and published several co-authored articles on LGBT politics, gun politics, and the politics of attributions.
+He has a forthcoming volume on Legislating Morality in America and a forthcoming series, The Oxford Encyclopedia of LGBT Politics and Policy (see https://www.researchgate.net/profile/Donald_Haider-Markel); follow on twitter @dhmarkel

 Mark Joslyn is conducting research and teaching courses in American politics (see https://www.researchgate.net/profile/Mark_Joslyn ).